Jammu and Kashmir Legislative Council: History

 The first Legislature was established by the government of the then-Maharaja of Kashmir, Hari Singh, in 1934.
 On 17 November 1956, a new constitution was adopted by the constituent assembly and called as the Constitution of Jammu and Kashmir.
 Articles 46 and 50 of the Constitution of Jammu and Kashmir provided for Jammu and Kashmir Legislative Council, which provisions were made effective from 26 January 1957.

 In August 2019, an act was passed the Indian Parliament, which reorganised the erstwhile state of Jammu and Kashmir into two union territories of Jammu and Kashmir and Ladakh on 31 October 2019.
 The new union territory of Jammu and Kashmir will elect a unicameral legislature from this date onwards.
 The Legislative Council of Jammu and Kashmir was formally abolished on 31 October 2019 on implementation of the Jammu and Kashmir Reorganisation Act, 2019 as per its Section 57.

 Membership and Tenure

 The council was governed according to the Indian Constitution and acts of the Indian Parliament.
-The eligibility criteria for membership in the Legislative Council is given below:
+The eligibility criteria for the membership in the Legislative Council waa as follows: